Earn and learn

 With 10 apprenticeship programmes, Wetherspoon has much to offer ambitious workers.

-The theme for National Apprenticeship Week 2022 was ‘build the future’ (#buildthefuture), reflecting on how apprenticeships can help individuals to develop the skills and knowledge for a rewarding career – and how Wetherspoon can develop a talented workforce, equipped for the future.
+The theme for National Apprenticeship Week 2023 was ‘skills for life’ (#SkillsForLife), reflecting on how apprenticeships can help individuals to develop the skills and knowledge for a rewarding career – and how Wetherspoon can develop a talented workforce, equipped for the future.